zackmdavis/Solitairey_Confinement/README.md

 I procrastinate by writing AIs to play solitaire for me.

-Did you know that the entropy of a deck of playing cards is 5.7 bits??
+Did you know that the entropy of a single playing card is 5.7 bits??
+But the entire deck is 225.6 bits!